Iamasamwich/fitness_track_server/README.md

 `mysql -u [your mysql user name] -p [Database Name] < CycleTrackEmpty.sql`

-* Modify this line in package.json to use your local settings
+* Modify these 2 lines in /package.json to update the your local MySQL username, password, and port the database name you created, use your local settings

+`"test": "DBPATH=localhost DBUSER=[your local MySQL user name] DBPASS=[your local MySQL password] DBPORT=[Your local MySQL port] DBNAME=[Database Name] COOKIE=cookie jest --verbose --detectOpenHandles --coverage",`

-`"dev": "DBPATH=localhost DBUSER=[your local MySQL user name] DBPASS=[your local MySQL password] DBNAME=[Database Name] DBPORT=[Your local MySQL port] pm2-runtime start ecosystem.config.js --env development --watch",`
+`"dev": "DBPATH=localhost DBUSER=[your local MySQL user name] DBPASS=[your local MySQL password] DBPORT=[Your local MySQL port] DBNAME=[Database Name] pm2-runtime start ecosystem.config.js --env development --watch",`

+* You can run the unit tests by running (hopefully everything passes....)

+`npm run test`

 * Now start the development server

 `npm run dev`

-* Open your browser to http://localhost:3000 to use the app
+* Open your browser to http://localhost:3000 to use the app.
+Remember that it is designed for mobile....

 ### Running the client locally (react development)